RepoDynamics/PyPackIT/docs/website/source/manual/overview/concepts.md

 #### Primary Action Types
-Primary action commits signify a primary action that is to be performed by ${pp_meta.name}}, when changes are applied to a release branch.
+Primary action commits signify a primary action that is to be performed by {{ pp_meta.name }}
+when changes are applied to a release branch.
 These actions are:
 - **Package release**: Publish a new release of the package.
 This action is further categorized into:
   - **Major release**: Publish a new major release.